szl0144/stock-data-analysis-agent/README.md

 ### Agents Available Now

+#### Data Science Agents

 1. **Data Wrangling Agent:** Merges, Joins, Preps and Wrangles data into a format that is ready for data analysis.
 2. **Data Visualization Agent:** Creates visualizations to help you understand your data.
 Returns JSON serializable plotly visualizations.
 3. **Data Cleaning Agent:** Performs Data Preparation steps including handling missing values, outliers, and data type conversions.
 4. **Feature Engineering Agent:** Converts the prepared data into ML-ready data.
 Adds features to increase predictive accuracy of ML models.
 5. **SQL Database Agent:** Connects to SQL databases to pull data into the data science environment.
 Creates pipelines to automate data extraction.
 Performs Joins, Aggregations, and other SQL Query operations.

+#### Multi-Agents

+1. **SQL Data Analyst Agent:** Connects to SQL databases to pull data into the data science environment.
+Creates pipelines to automate data extraction.
+Performs Joins, Aggregations, and other SQL Query operations.
+Includes a Data Visualization Agent that creates visualizations to help you understand your data.

 ### Agents Coming Soon